 thinking about the BX3.4 helmet.

-Before I finally arrived at my own solution to hair loss, I tried essential oils myself.
+Before I finally arrived at my own natural solution to hair loss, I tried essential oils myself.

 And I have to say I found it to be a very messy, smelly waste of time and money, as explained in my ebook: